-As my 1st litter turned 14 years old last year, I look back on this journey of loving and breeding Bernese Mt Dogs.
+My 1st litter was in 2004, and as those years go by, I look back on this journey of loving and breeding Bernese Mt Dogs.
 These extraordinary dogs deserve the very best from us, and towards that end, I've developed a number of goals.
 As a breeder I believe you should be an advocate to the breed (and it does need advocates, not just breeders!), as it's growing in popularity.
 Breeders for profit abound on the internet--so how to differentiate myself from those, and make a difference for improving breed health?
 I believe we need to continually be learning and openly sharing health information on our dogs.
 In no particular order, as it's ALL important, I work towards improving: overall health, and temperament, by utilizing principals of genetics, and observation of the extended family.
 And continually learning about the breed standard and correct breed type, and structure.
 I work to stay current with new health research, as genetic tests are growing in number, and how this will impact our gene pool.
-And learn what other breeders and clubs here and internationally are doing to improve the breed--attending 4 IWG meetings in Europe, since 2007, has been invaluable for building those resources.
+And, learn what other breeders and clubs here, and internationally, are doing to improve the breed--attending most IWG meetings in Europe, since 2007, has been invaluable for building those resources.

 This working breed, with correct temperament, is such a joy!
 I've trained and titled my dogs in obedience, rally, agility, and drafting.
 I've had 2 dogs here with BMDCA Working Dog awards, Lexi and Bijou.
-This requires titles in 3 different disciplines; the requirements are here: http://www.bmdca.org/Draft/Draft_General/BMDCA_Working_Dog_Award_Qualifications.php .
+This requires titles in 3 different disciplines; the requirements are here: BMDCA Working Dog Award .
 Lexi was one qualifying score away from the Working Dog Excellent award, but an injury made her a home body and treasured friend.

 Now, back to that breed advocate concept. . . . .if you're going to breed, you need to be involved.
 You can't improve breed health by living in a vaccuum.
 For me, that includes:

 - Active participation in the national and regional BMD clubs.
-I'm a 17 year member of the Bernese Mt Dog Club of America, and past Chair for the Health Committee.
+I'm an active member of the Bernese Mt Dog Club of America since 2002, and past Chair for the Health Committee.
 I continue to work with this commmittee since 2010.

 - Current board member, past Vice President, and past public education co-chair for Bernese Mt Dog Club of Greater Seattle